OumarBah506/SQL_Data_warehouse_Project/README.md

 ## About Me

 Hi there!
-My name is **Alpha Oumar II Bah**, they call me by my middle name **Oumar**.
+My name is **Alpha Oumar II Bah**, I go by **Oumar**.
 I am a Title Officer and Data Analyst, very passionate in transforming data into actual information which helps making decisions!